lithnet/access-manager-docs/configuration/deploying-features/laps/ams/setting-up-lithnet-laps-for-azure-ad.md

 Select `Edit Permissions...` to open the ACL editor.
 Assign the appropriate users and groups permission to read the local admin password.

 {% hint style="info" %}
-For Azure AD devices, only the `Local admin password` and `Local admin password history` permissions are valid.
+For Entra devices, only the `Local admin password` and `Local admin password history` permissions are valid.
 {% endhint %}

 ![](../../../../images/ui-page-authz-editsecurity-laps-only.png)